mediaopt/paypal-commercetools-connector/README.md

 ## Latest release notes

-The latest version of the connector is available in commercetools Merchant Center and under tag 1.1.14.
+Refer to the GitHub repository [release notes](https://github.com/mediaopt/paypal-commercetools-connector/releases) for the comprehensive list of connector releases and changelogs.
+The latest release tag is the same as the version of the connector available in the Commercetools Merchant Center.

+## Release notification

+If you would like to be notified whenever a new certified version is released, please subscribe to the release event in this repository by clicking `Watch` -> `Custom` -> `Releases` -> `Apply`.

 ## Integration